 Access to the new application is only available for enterprise clients.
 To find out more, please speak to one of our account executives.

 There are 3 key steps to using segmentation:

 - Create your segments

 - View the reports

-In this example (Canonicalized and Noindexed Pages) within the report header you will see a Go to Segmentation View link.
+To switch to the updated version of the Deepcrawl app (and access our segmentation features), look at the example below.
+Within the report header, you will see a “New App” link.
 Click on it and you will be switched to our new app.

-When you switch to the new app you will see our new report template and design.
-The first time you navigate here the charts will be empty – to populate them you will need to create your segments.
+When you switch to the new Deepcrawl app, you will see our new report template and design.
+The first time you navigate here, the charts will be empty – to populate them you will need to create your segments.

 How do I create segments?